FIWARE/tutorials.NGSI-v2/docs/entity-relationships.md

     such as: + A name of the shelf e.g. "Wall Unit" + A physical location e.g. _52.5075 N, 13.3903 E_ + A maximum
     capacity + An association to the store in which the shelf is present
--   A product is defined as something that we sell - it is conceptual object. **Product** entities would have properties such as: + A name of the product e.g. "Vodka" + A price e.g. 13.99 Euros + A size e.g. Small
+-   A product is defined as something that we sell - it is conceptual object. **Product** entities would have properties such as: + A name of the product e.g. "Melons" + A price e.g. 13.99 Euros + A size e.g. Small
 -   An inventory item is another conceptual entity, used to associate products, stores, shelves and physical objects.
     **Inventory Item** entities would have properties such as: + An association to the product being sold + An association to the store in which the product is being sold + An association to the shelf where the product is being